-group exhibition at Dimora Artica, Milano, Italy
+group exhibition curated by and held at Dimora Artica, Milano, Italy

 artists: Agostino Bergamaschi, Davide Dicorato, Matteo Gatti, Francesco Pacelli, Marco Schiavone, Alan Stefanato, Natália Trejbalová